Kutai people: Language

-Kutai people traditionally spoke the varieties of Kota Bangun (consists of Kedang, Lampong, Pantun, and Tembai dialects) in the interiors of East Kalimantan, and of Tenggarong (Melanti dialect only), most dominant in the capital of Kutai Kartanegara.
+Kutai people traditionally spoke the varieties of Kota Bangun (consists of Kedang, Lampong, Pantun, and Tembai dialects) in the interiors of East Kalimantan, and of Tenggarong (Melanti dialect only), most dominant in the capital of Kutai Kartanegara and the coastal areas of East Kalimantan.
 Although these are often viewed as different dialects of the same language, both of them have issued their own ISO 639-3 codes (with the exception of Muara Ancalong variety).

 Kutai people have their own forms of oral literature, such as tarsul, protak, pantun, sa’er, ladon, dandeng, memang, sawai, and others.
 Like other languages in Sumatra or Borneo, Kutainese was also written in the Jawi script.
 However, the status of Kutainese languages have become endangered over time.
 To combat against this, the local government of Kutai Kartanegara has introduced the language to schoolchildren since 2022, and introduced its own online dictionary.